 And it’s easy to understand why.
 Featured snippets with images are far more eye-catching than snippets without images.

-Remember, earning a featured snippet requires ranking for zero position and it means you have the highest ranking without ads.
+Remember, earning a featured snippet requires ranking for the zero position and it means you have the highest ranking without ads.

-The essential steps are finding out which featured snippets your competitors rank for and organizing your content based on the results with great subheadings and numeric names.
+The essential steps are finding out which featured snippets your competitors rank for and then organizing your content based on the results with great subheadings and numeric names.